 In Figure 3.2, you see two cards, one with a single line and the other with three lines.
 Please select one line on the right card that looks the same length as the line on the left.
 Not surprisingly, you would say “Line 2,” which is the correct answer.
-However, Asch (1956) conducted a series of classic studies to show surprising results of conformity.
+However, Asch (1956) conducted a series of classic studies which showed surprising results.